richardyantas/text-recognizer-project/readme.md

 - We will deploy the prediction system as a serverless function to Amazon Lambda.
 - Lastly, we will set up monitoring that alerts us when the incoming data distribution changes.

-## Schedule for the Spring 2019 Bootcamp
+## Spring 2019 Bootcamp

-- First session (90 min)
   - Overview of the labs.
-(15 min)
   - Get set up.
-(10 min)
-  - Lab 1 (20 min): Project structure.
+  - Lab 1 : Project structure.
-  - Lab 2 (25 min): Introduce EMNIST.
+  - Lab 2 : Introduce EMNIST.
 Training code details.
 Train & evaluate character prediction baselines.
-  - Lab 3 (20 min): Introduce EMNIST Lines.
+  - Lab 3 : Introduce EMNIST Lines.
 Overview of model architecture.
 Train our model on EMNIST Lines.
-- Second session (60 min)
-  - Lab 4 (20 min): Weights & Biases + parallel experiments.
+  - Lab 4 : Weights & Biases + parallel experiments.
-  - Lab 5 (40 min): IAM Lines and experimentation time (launch a bunch of experiments, leave running overnight in a shared W&B).
+  - Lab 5 : IAM Lines and experimentation time (launch a bunch of experiments, leave running overnight in a shared W&B).
-- Third session (90 min)
-  - Review results from the class on W&B
-  - Lab 6 (60 min) line detection task
+  - Lab 6 : line detection task
-  - Lab 7 (30 min) data labeling
+  - Lab 7 : data labeling
-    - Go through data versioning and even have a little labeling interface for fresh data that they generated on the first day
-- Fourth session (75 min)
-  - Lab 8 (15 min) continuous integration
+  - Lab 8 : continuous integration
-  - Lab 8 (60 min) web deployment
+  - Lab 9 : web deployment

 # Setup